CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Please use `eduroam` or any of the `PHOENIX-NET-*` if you can!

 We are arranging support for connecting IoT devices the do not support WPA2-Enterprise.

+### Tools

+#### Student Developer Pack

+We highly recomend you get the <a href="https://education.github.com/pack">GitHub student developer pack!</a> if you haven't already.
+It includes $50 of free DigitalOcean credits for new users!

 ## Photos